-- We need lots of protons: several megawatts. - We need to maximize the yield of ν 's, and hence μ 's per proton. - For advanced neutrino studies (ν_e in final state), and for a muon collider, we desire controlled muon polarization. - High yield seems best accomplished in a solenoidal capture system with a dense target and little support structure. - Solid targets extremely marginal in multimegawatt beams with 108 cycles/year. - A "disposable" target is preferred; use once and throw away. - \Rightarrow Mercury jet target. - Maximal capture + polarization control ⇒ High-gradient, low-frequency rf close to target.
+- We need lots of protons: several megawatts desired, perhaps only 1 MW initially. - We need to maximize the yield of ν 's, and hence μ 's per proton. - For advanced neutrino studies (ν_e in final state), and for a muon collider, we desire controlled muon polarization. - High yield seems best accomplished in a solenoidal capture system with a dense target and little support structure. - Solid targets extremely marginal in multimegawatt beams with 108 cycles/year. - A "disposable" target may be preferable; use once and throw away. - \Rightarrow Mercury jet target. - Maximal capture + polarization control ⇒ High-gradient, low-frequency rf close to target.